-Ansys develops and globally markets engineering simulation software and services widely used by engineers, designers, researchers and students acrossa to read spectrum of industries and academia, including high-tech, aerospace and defense, automotive, energy, industrial equipment, materials and chemicals, consumer products, healthcare, and construction.
-We focus on the development of open and fiexible solutions that enable users to analyze designs on-premises and/or via the cloud, providing a common platform for fast, efficient and cost-conscious product development, from design concept to final-stage testing, validation, and deployment.
-We distribute our suite of simulation technologies through direct sales offices in strategic, global locations and a global network of independent reseliers and distributors (collectively, "channel partners").
+Ansys develops and globally markets engineering simulation software and services widely used by engineers, designers, researchers and students across a broad spectrum of industries and academia, including high-tech, aerospace and defense, automotive, energy, industrial equipment, materials and chemicals, consumer products, healthcare, and construction.
+We focus on the development of open and flexible solutions that enable users to analyze designs on-premises and/or via the cloud. providing a common platform for fast, efficient and costconscious product development, from design concept to final-stage testing, validation, and deployment.
+We distribute our suite of simulation technologies through direct sales offices in strategic, global locations and a global network of independent resellers and distributors (collectively, "channel partners").
 It is our intention to continue to maintain this hybrid sales and distribution model.
 We operate and report as one segment.